bec5030/bec5030.github.io/_posts/2023-4-12-TVC-Rocket.md

 I figured out a neat little trick for this board.
 I wanted to maintain as much flexibility as I could, not knowing if the board had design flaws or not, as it was my first board.
 So, each peripheral component had breaks in the signals to disconnect or rewire completely.
-To save space and also not have to solder extra through-hole components, I used zero Ohm resistors to bridge the signals.
+To save space and also not have to solder extra through-hole components, I used zero Ohm resistors to bridge the signals over the through-holes.
 They can easily be removed and updated if needed.
 This also had the benefit of essentially creating an extra layer for the board as the signals rose over the board, and other signals could run underneath the resistor.
 An example is shown here:

 {:refdef: style="text-align: center;"}
 ![an image alt text]({{ site.baseurl }}/images/tvc/enosZeroOhm.jpg "Zero Ohm trick")